sisygoboom/bayesian-tech-expert/README.md

 - `./run.sh setup` to install ui dependancies
 - `./run.sh build`
 - Navigate to [localhost](http://localhost) in your browser.
-- Think of a technology and the beyesian tech expert will attempt to guess what it is by asking questions.
-- If the expert gets it wrong, you may add additional questions, add a new technology or restart the game.

 *If run.sh fails or you are unable to run it, you must follow the following manual steps:*
-- *(optional) `yarn build` in the /ui directory, then copy files in /ui/build to /services/web/project/static*
+- *(optional) `yarn install` then `yarn build` in the /ui directory, then copy files in /ui/build to /services/web/project/static*
 - *`docker-compose -f docker-compose.prod.yml up --build -d` in the projects root directory*
 - *`docker-compose exec web python manage.py create_db` then `docker-compose exec web python manage.py seed_db` to initialise and populate the DB*

+Make sure that:
+- All requirements listed above are installed and up to date
+- Docker service is running
+- If on linux, that the shell scripts are being run with root privelages
+- If on linux, that the shell scripts have execution premissions (`chmod +x`)
+- No other programs are running on port 80

 ### Accessing the DB